 When your university rolls out your new recycling and waste reduction plan as part of the RUBICONMethod, it is important to ensure that all bins are placed side-by-side, and that they use the correct color liner or trash bag.

-If you have a trash bin on one side of a classroom and a recycling bin on the other, everyone will just use the one closest to them, meaning that the recycling bin will become contaminated with trash, and valuable recyclable materials will end up in the landfill.
+If you have a trash bin on one side of a classroom and a recycling bin on the other, everyone will simply use the bin closest to them, meaning that the recycling bin will become contaminated with trash, and valuable recyclable materials will end up going to landfills.
 Make sure that bins are always placed together; whether just waste and recycling, or waste, recycling, and compost.
 At Rubicon, we like to put the landfill bin on the left (L) and the recycling bin on the right (R).
 This is easy to remember because recycling is the “right” thing to do!

 An inexpensive way to see how your new diversion program is going is to conduct your own waste audit.
 The RUBICONMethod Waste Audit Guide provides a template for running your own waste audit so that you can figure out how well your university’s recycling program is going.